 The advent of truly well-built RTF micro electric RC models and remote control helicopters that are good flyers is remarkable.
 Due to the nature of the small size and demanding weight and construction requirements for these tiny aircraft, it requires advanced modeling skills to construct a beginning smaller RC model airplane.
 There is an essentially insurmountable barrier to the beginning RC pilot in that they did not possess the specialized building skills required to construct a practical micro flyer.

 Happily, this problem is completely solved today.
 Affordable aircraft such as the ParkZone Ember and Cessna 210 are available to modelers everyone.
 These remarkable RC aircraft truly fly well.

 The Ember, in particular, is one of the best-handling model airplanes I have flown in over 37 years in the RC hobby.
 You can actually teach yourself how to fly RC models with these noteworthy airplanes.
 Flying RC planes inside, there is no wind to worry about.
 The RTF foam aircraft fly slowly enough for you to see your control inputs easily.
 The inevitable bumps and crashes do not cause any lasting damage to these light, resilient aircraft.

 Kits for smaller RC model airplanes

 After you gain flying proficiency with one or two RTF micro airplanes, you can explore building one yourself.
-You can reuse the radio control equipment from the RTF airplane to the one you are building.
+You can reuse the radio control equipment from the RTF airplane for the one you are building.

-You will have to purchase a scale to weigh your model airplane building materials, to ensure your finished airplane comes in at an acceptable weight.
+You will have to purchase a scale to weigh your model airplane building materials to ensure your finished airplane comes in at an acceptable weight.
 Even an extra dab of glue can make the difference between a well-performing micro model and one that cannot maintain level flight.